Self-Guided Quad Tour

 Burrill & Morrill Halls

 Connected via the skywalk, Burrill and Morrill are home to the advising departments of the life sciences.
-Note the historical marker near the entrance to Burrill Hall.
-Read the bronze plaque or check out a video about this campus scientific advancement!
+Note the historical marker near the entrance to Burrill Hall; read the bronze plaque about this campus scientific advancement!

 Where to Next?